 I was speaking with someone a while back, trying to get to the crux of the wrongness of the assertions that the election was stolen, the covid vaccine is harmful, and the mainstream media is lying about it.

 So I told a story.
 I told the story about how back in 2002/2003, I knew that Saddam Hussein didn’t have weapons of mass destruction.
-I know credible sources had had trotted out evidence.
-The main stream media had agreed.
+Credible sources trotted out evidence, and the main stream media had agreed.
 World governments agreed.
 Saddam could come for the US next with his weapons of mass destruction.
 That’s why we had to go in and fight a war.

 I had watched in the years leading up to this, countless inspectors finding nothing.
 I had watched the brinksmanship, the back and forth; did they have access; didn’t they have access.
 I didn’t know anyone on the team.
 I didn’t know anybody from the intelligence agencies.
 I had no access to any first hand data about the situation.